WWE ‘Extreme Rules’ Results, The New Day In A Tables Match With Sanity And More

 — WWE Network (@WWENetwork) July 15, 2018

 The live crowd was really into this one from beginning to end, popping for nearly every move they performed.
 For the finish, Wolfe and Young put Kofi Kingston through a table with a wheelbarrow and diving elbow combo.
-That victory marked the last match for the WWE Extreme Rules preshow.
+That victory marked the last match for the WWE Extreme Rules pre-show.